stefanbylund/zxnext_sprite_demo/readme.txt

 ==============================

-The zxnext_sprite_demo is a simple example program demonstrating how to use the zxnext_sprite (https://github.com/stefanbylund/zxnext_sprite) C API for using the hardware sprites of the Sinclair ZX Spectrum Next.
+The zxnext_sprite_demo is a simple example program demonstrating how to use the zxnext_sprite (https://github.com/stefanbylund/zxnext_sprite) C hardware sprite API for the Sinclair ZX Spectrum Next.

 The zxnext_sprite_demo project is available on GitHub at: https://github.com/stefanbylund/zxnext_sprite_demo